danielleteo/a3_uts_tut5/README.md

 The website was built with HTML, and embellished with CSS and JavaScript.

 # Launch
-To run this project, download the files and open The Void.html in an internet browser.
+To run this project, replicate all files and open The Void.html in an internet browser.

 # Status
 The project's overall state is still in development.